 Restricting With URL Filter

-Plugin also support restriction access to specific URL's on your site.
-This is very useful when you want to prevent access to specific section of plugins which use get params or you want to define only specific pages or post.
+The plugin also supports restricting access to specific URLs on your site.
+This is very useful when you want to prevent access to specific sections of plugins which use get params or you want to define only specific pages or posts.

 To add a URL filter, navigate to Admin Dashboard → CM Site Access Restriction Pro → URL Filters.

-There you can see the field where you can put need URL.
+There you can see the field where you can put needed URL.
 You need to enter the exact URL address you want to match without the hostname part.

 Let's restrict the access to the Shop page.